SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/TAG/How-to.md

 # How To

 The app contains multiple functions that allows interaction with the TAG MCS or TAG MCM elements available in the system.
+For the app to function fully, the elements must be running at least the following version:
+- TAG Video Systems MCM-9000 connector version 1.1.6.10
+- TAG Video Systems Media Control System (MCS) connector version 1.0.2.1

 The most important features are described below:

 ## Channel Status